 - Slabs that have subsided may sometimes be lifted by pumping mud or foam beneath them.

-Marathon Solutions Group installs and repairs concrete sidewalks.
+Marathon Solutions Group installs and repairs concrete sidewalks in Houston.
 In addition, we install and repair concrete curbs, concrete ramps, concrete parking lots, and ADA-compliant concrete.
 We also offer asphalt paving and resurfacing, asphalt sealcoating, asphalt milling, asphalt crack repair, parking lot maintenance, bollard installation, thermoplastic markings, marking removal, parking lot restriping, asphalt pavement repairs, parking lot striping, and parking lot signage.
 We are a respected, experienced company with an outstanding reputation that is based on our exceptional workmanship and exemplary customer service.
 You can call 800-879-1147, email Sales@Marathon-Solutions.com, or submit our online form to request a free quote.

 Connect with us